 How to Apply

-- Artist bio/resume.
-Upload a PDF, no more than two pages, that outlines your creative activities and artistic accomplishments.
+- Artist bio/resume: Upload a PDF, no more than two pages, that outlines your creative activities, artistic accomplishments and experience with community engagement.
 If applying as a team, submit one PDF that includes a bio/resume for all team members.

 - Your interest in this project

-- Why you’d be a good match for the project
+- Why you would be a good match for the project

 - How do you foresee your work connecting to the mission and values of the project